SamMirabyan/sammirabyan/README.md

 ### Hi there 👋 My name is Sam Mirabyan.

-I’m a rookie self-taught Python developer decided to switch careers in his 30-es after working in military equipment :helicopter: sales for over 5 years.
+I’m a rookie self-taught Python developer decided to switch careers in my 30-es after working in military equipment :helicopter: sales for over 5 years.
-Open-minded, lifetime-learner, eager for the opportunity to learn and experience something new in the limitless field of software.
+Open-minded, lifetime-learner, eager for any opportunity to learn and experience something new in the limitless field of software.

-I’m currently in the process of transitioning to professional software development, so if you have a project related to Python or Django or maybe even a job offer, feel free to contact me.
+I’m currently in the process of transitioning :rowboat: to professional software development, so if you have a project related to Python or Django or maybe even a job offer, feel free to contact me.

 ### My skills :muscle:
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)